KlapkovGV/skin-lesion-classification-scratchcnn-tl-gradcam/README.md

 ### Model Configuration and Training Performance

 The model architecture comprises 618,017 total parameters, with 616,129 of them being trainable.
-It is designed to process RGB images with an input size of `224x224x3`, ultimately producing a single probability value un the range of [0,1] for class 1 prediction.
+It is designed to process RGB images with an input size of `224x224x3`, ultimately producing a single probability value in the range of [0,1] for class 1 prediction.

 For the training strategy, the model was complied using the Adam optimizer with a learning rate of 10^(-3) and binary cross-entropy as the loss function.
 To optimize the process, several callbacks were integrated: **TensorBoard** was utilized for real-time visualization of metrics and weight distributions, while EarlyStopping (with a patience of 10 epochs) was employed to prevent overfitting by restoring the best weights.
 Additionally, ReduceLROnPlateau was implemented to adaptively scale down the learning rate if the validation loss stagnated.
 Although the maximum limit was set to 100 epochs, the training session was terminated early by the automated monitoring system.